The Art of Carving Out Your Market

 Let’s say you picked “age” and “marital status”.
 Do single adults consume coffee any differently than married couples?
 Does age play a role in coffee consumption?
 Can you imagine developing a strategy for young singles?

-The best segments are those that accurately describe customer behaviour, and those that you can actually reach and influence.
 Great segments are homogenous: all members in the segment behave in predictably similar ways.
-They also don’t have overlaps with other segments.
+They don’t have overlaps with other segments.

 This is why “millenials” is terrible as a segment.
 Having been born in a certain time period does not tell us anything about how they behave (well, maybe except affinity for avocado on toast).